Stability of Einstein metrics under Ricci flow: Local maximum of and the expander entropy

-Here we give a characterization of local maximality of $\mu_+$.
-We use Koiso's local decomposition theorem of the space of metrics \cite{Koi79b} and the observation that the $\mu_+$-functional can be explicitly evaluated on metrics of constant scalar curvature . \begin{thm} Let $(M,g_E)$ be a compact Einstein manifold with constant $-1$.
+Here we give characterizations of local maximality of $\lambda$ and $\mu_+$.
+We prove Theorem \ref{lambdaandyamabe} using the theory developed for the Yamabe problem.
+For $\mu_+$, we use Koiso's local decomposition theorem of the space of metrics \cite{Koi79b} and the observation that the $\mu_+$-functional can be explicitly evaluated on metrics of constant scalar curvature . \begin{proof}[Proof of Theorem \ref{lambdaandyamabe}] Suppose that $g_{RF}$ is not a local maximum of the Yamabe invariant.
+Then there exists a metric $g$ close to $g_{RF}$ such that $Y(M,[g])>0$ and by the solution of the Yamabe problem \cite{Sch84}, it admits a positive scalar curvature metric $\tilde{g}$ realizing $Y(M,[g])$ which is also close to $g_{RF}$ by \cite[Theorem 2.5]{Koi79b}.
+Then by definition, $\lambda(\tilde{g})>0$, i.e.\ $g_{RF}$ is not a local maximizer of $\lambda$.

+Conversely, suppose that $g_{RF}$ is a local maximum of the Yamabe functional, i.e.\ the Yamabe invariant of any conformal class close to $[g_{RF}]$ is nonpositive.
+By the solution of the Yamabe problem, the sign of the smallest eigenvalue of the Yamabe operator $\Delta_Y=4\frac{n-1}{n-2}\Delta+\scal$ determines the sign of the Yamabe invariant.
+Thus, the smallest eigenvalue of $\Delta_Y$ is nonpositive on any metric close to $g_{RF}$.
+Since $\lambda$ is the smallest eigenvalue of the operator $4\Delta+\scal$ we nessecarily have $\lambda\leq 0$ for these metrics. \end{proof} \begin{thm} Let $(M,g_E)$ be a compact Einstein manifold with constant $-1$.
 Then $g_E$ is a maximum of the $\mu_+$-functional in a $C^{2,\alpha}$-neighbourhood if and only if $g$ is a local maximum of the Yamabe functional in a $C^{2,\alpha}$-neighbourhood.
 In this case, any metric sufficiently close to $g_E$ with $\mu_+(g)=\mu_+(g_E)$ is Einstein with constant $-1$. \end{thm} \begin{proof}Let $c=\volume(M,g_E)$ and write

 Since $\frac{\scal_{g_E}}{n-1}\notin \spectrum_+(\Delta_{g_E})$, \cite[Theorem 2.5]{Koi79b} asserts that the map

 is a local ILH-diffeomorphism around $(1,g_E)$.
 Recall also that by \cite[Theorem C]{BWZ04}, any metric $g\in\mathcal{C}$ sufficiently close to $g_E$ is a Yamabe metric .